Summary

 1975 March 6

-Kenneth L. Wagner, president of B&W Service Co, uses property as a toy warehouse.
-They distribute for World Toy House of St. Paul, Minnesota.
+Kenneth L. Wagner, president of B&W Service Co., advertises from the address as a toy wholesaler distributing for World Toy House of St. Paul, Minnesota—one post-factory reuse of the plant.

 1996